These are just some of the key findings the January 2024 InfoChoice Rent Crisis Survey revealed.

 More than seven in 10 are stressed due to rent

-Aside from the ‘rent stress technicality’ that applies to tenants paying more than 30% of their income to cover their lease, over three-quarters of respondents said they were feeling stressed due to rent.
+Aside from the ‘rent stress technicality’ that applies to tenants paying more than 30% of their income to cover their lease, over three-quarters of respondents said they were literally feeling stressed because of their rent.

 Stress plagues most of those renting in Victoria, Tasmania, and Western Australia.
 But in terms of stress intensity, Queensland takes the cake for the state with the most stressed renters.